ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-- A database - stores the entity's data
+- A database - store entity sdata
-- A model - stores the entity's structure
+- A model - stores an entity's structure
 - A URL - is a anction request
 - A routes - is an action request handler
 - A controller - is an action